 Welcome to The Ritz-Carlton, Laguna Niguel

 Perched atop a seaside bluff, surrounded by panoramic views of the Pacific and the sandy shores of Salt Creek Beach below, The Ritz-Carlton, Laguna Niguel is a coastal haven of new experiences.
-Located halfway between LA and San Diego, along the coast of Dana Point, the resort awakens the senses with its vibrant beachfront locale and celebrated Five Diamond service.
+Located halfway between LA and San Diego along the coast, our Dana Point resort awakens the senses with its vibrant beachfront locale and celebrated Five Diamond service.
 Sprawling shoreline vistas create awe-inspiring memories from the moment of arrival.
-Dine on Southern California coastal cuisine, explore your surfside surroundings on an eco-adventure, or soothe with a spa escape.
+Dine on Southern California coastal cuisine, explore your surfside surroundings on an eco-adventure, or soothe with a spa escape at our Salt Creek Beach hotel.
 The California coast is calling.

-RAYARAYA showcases Pan-Latin Coastal Cuisine by celebrated Chef Richard Sandoval, featuring sustainable seafood, local produce, natural and organic meat and Chef Richard Sandoval’s signature Latin flavors.
+Enjoy fine dining in Dana Point at RAYA.
+Celebrated Chef Richard Sandoval showcases Pan-Latin Coastal Cuisine by featuring sustainable seafood, local produce, natural and organic meat and Chef Richard Sandoval’s signature Latin flavors.

-180blu180blũ is an oceanfront dining lounge offers refreshing hand-crafted beverages, small plates from Raya and features panoramic views of the Pacific Ocean and the blue skies across the horizon.
+180blu is an oceanfront restaurant in Dana Point which offers refreshing hand-crafted beverages, small plates from Raya and features panoramic views of the Pacific Ocean and the blue skies across the horizon.

-Bar RAYAGather in the casual confines of this Dana Point bar’s sophisticated yet friendly atmosphere.
-Fine cocktails, appetizers and company are even finer alongside the breathtaking coastline views.
+Gather in the casual confines of this Dana Point bar, with a view which is sophisticated yet friendly.
+Fine cocktails, appetizers and company are even finer alongside the breathtaking coastline setting.

-enoSTEAKenoSTEAK is an intimate steakhouse featuring only the highest quality ingredients.
+enoSTEAK is an intimate steakhouse in Dana Point featuring only the highest quality ingredients.
 All the steaks are from prime and grass-fed, pasture-raised beef.
 The organic produce is grown locally and harvested at the peak of the season.

-Restore and nurture the body, soul and mind at The Spa with therapeutic massages, facials, and body treatments.
-Discover our curated spa treatments featuring sea salt, algae and other luxury ocean-inspired elements at The Ritz-Carlton Spa offering 12 luxurious treatment rooms, salon, and spa boutique.
-Or, work out in our breathtaking oceanfront fitness center, complete with a full array of fitness machines and equipment and daily wellness classes including Yoga and Pilates, tennis courts, outdoor swimming pools, and two outdoor whirlpools.
+Restore and nurture the body, soul, and mind at The Spa with therapeutic massages, facials, and body treatments.
+Work out in our breathtaking oceanfront fitness center, complete with a full array of fitness machines and equipment.

 Elevate Your Events